 Click OK, GOT IT, when the upload process is done.
 And you will be redirected to the folder where you can view your newly uploaded files and folders.

 NOTICE: Filecamp lets you resume an upload operation after a network interruption or other transmission failure, saving time and bandwidth in the event of network failures.
-It´s a bit technical but uploads to Filecamp are divided in to 1MB chunks and these chunks are stored on our servers for 24 hours.
-So if an upload fails you can resume the upload process within 24 hours.
+It´s a bit technical but uploads to Filecamp are divided in to 1MB chunks and these chunks are stored on our servers for 15 minutes.
+So if an upload fails you can resume the upload process within 15 minutes.
+So if an upload keeps failing please try and wait 15 minutes before uploading the same file again.
 If you want to start all over before you can rename the file before re-uploading.

 Notice: When uploading large files, you might have to adjust your computer's Energy Saver settings to prevent that your computer goes to sleep in the middle of an upload.

 Uncheck the option "Put hard disk to sleep when possible".
 If your uploads are still interrupted increase the "Turn display off-time" to "Never" or the value you see fit.